If you are having problems with your mental health, there is a wide range of free self-help resources available either on-line, or by telephone.

 iThrive is the main mental health website for Edinburgh.
 It contains a wealth of information about self-help resources, together with details about local events, organisations and counselling agencies.
 During the current Coronavirus pandemic, there are, however, obvious restrictions around some of the usually-available face-to-face services.

-Counselling isn't a service which is provided by the NHS Lothian itself, but if it is something you are interested in, you can access a list of current, private, counselling service providers here:
+Counselling isn't a service which is provided by NHS Lothian itself, but if it is something you are interested in, you can access a list of current, non-NHS, providers here:

 Counselling Services in Edinburgh